TakuikaNinja/dr-mario-fds/README.md

-# Dr. Mario (NES) Disassembly
+# Dr. Mario FDS Port
-This is a disassembly of Dr. Mario for the Nintendo Entertainment System.
+This is a port of Dr. Mario for the Famicom Disk System, based on Nostaljipi's disassembly (https://github.com/Nostaljipi/dr-mario-disassembly).

-It builds Dr. Mario (Japan, USA) (Rev A).nes using ASM6f (https://github.com/freem/asm6f).
+It builds Dr. Mario (Japan, USA) (Rev A).fds using ASM6f (https://github.com/freem/asm6f).

 Thanks to Sour, author of the excellent NES emulator Mesen (https://www.mesen.ca/), which debug options were vital to this project.